 The land where cattle graze stores about 30% of the world's carbon.
-Cattle's role in the natural carbon cycle is crucial in maintaining these
+Cattle's role in the natural carbon cycle is crucial in maintaining these lands.

-NUT IN THE WALL AND A REAL AND A Learn More About Beef Sustainability
+Learn More About Beef Sustainability

 University of California-Davis Explainer: The Biogenic Carbon Cycle and Cattle